To whom are we beautiful as we go?

 All of these came at the tail end of a month–an entire fucking month–of hormonal headaches.

 Nothing happened.
 Not really.
-Which was always the way it was when I dipped into cannabis in my early twenties.
-(Except for that single cosmic kiss, senior year, with one of the twins.
+Which was always the way it was when I dipped into cannabis in my early twenties, took a few hits at the encouragement of friends who couldn’t believe I didn’t smoke.
+Hardly any results, except for a single cosmic kiss, my senior year at the university, with one of the twins.
 Which one?
-I no longer remember.)
+I no longer remember.

-When someone reminded me that we partied on this exact weekend almost 40 years earlier, I felt a chill.
+When someone reminded me that we partied together on this exact weekend almost 40 years earlier, I felt a chill.
 The same bitter cold.
 An equally bitter ending.
-The vacuum cleaner tossed out the second-story window.
-The gold fish tossed onto the bed.
+The vacuum cleaner tossed out the second-story window of my friend’s parents’ bedroom.
+The gold fish tossed onto their bed.

-The absence of linear time makes the smallest distance–say from the beach to the bridge–play in a continuous loop–while in a moment of clarity, and with great effort, I determine that this distance could easily be covered in less than 5 minutes, particularly without summer traffic.
+The absence of linear time makes the smallest distance–say from the beach to the drawbridge–play in a continuous loop–while in a single moment of clarity, and with great effort, I determine that this distance could easily be covered in less than 5 minutes, particularly without summer traffic.

 The sound of a siren jolts me from my reverie.